Freedom of Speech Code of Practice

 8.2.
 If you are a current member of staff or have left UEL employment within the last 14 days and you have concerns about whether we have followed our Freedom of Speech Code of Practice, you should follow the internal staff grievance procedure to make a complaint.

 8.3.
-If you are a visiting speaker, or a former member of staff who and 14 days have passed from the termination of your employment and you have a complaint concerning the exercise of freedom of speech or academic freedom, you may file a complaint using by contacting fos@uel.ac.uk and we will contact you for further details.
+If you are a member of the public, a visiting speaker, or a former member of staff who and 14 days have passed from the termination of your employment and you have a complaint concerning the exercise of freedom of speech or academic freedom, you may file a complaint using by contacting fos@uel.ac.uk and we will contact you for further details.
+The Freedom of Speech Advisory Group will advise on how your complaint will be dealt with.

 8.4.
 We will conclude the complaints and appeals regarding freedom of speech and academic freedom as rapidly as is reasonably practicable and within 90 days.